60dimension/IELTS-Vocabularies/Vocabulary03.md

 They specified a spacious entrance hall.

-Some of the commercially produced venison resembles beef in flavor.
+Some of the commercially produced venison resembles beef in flavour.

 Body temperature can fluctuate if you are ill.